-- Opening the case twice a year.
-Cleaning the inside using a soft brush vacuum attachment to remove dust from the sensors.
+- Opening the case twice a year and clean the inside using a soft brush vacuum attachment to remove dust from the sensors.

 Do you have difficulty replacing the batteries or checking the smoke alarms in your home?
 Contact our Customer Service Team on 0800 587 0211.
 We will arrange for someone to do it for you.